Skip to Content

 Next steps

-Once configuring a Local Storage connection, you can configure one or more Local Storage activities associated with that connection to be used either as a source (to provide data within an operation) or as a target (to consume data within an operation), or to be used in a script.
+After configuring a Local Storage connection, you can configure one or more Local Storage activities associated with that connection to be used either as a source to provide data to an operation or as a target to consume data in an operation.

 • Read: Reads data from a Local Storage endpoint and is intended to be used as a source in an operation or called in a script.